cal-poly-csc530-2214/superoptimizer-GrantMatejka/README.md

 Was confused on setup for this assignment so initial repo can be found here https://github.com/GrantMatejka/Aha

+## Time

+Spent reading first paper and glancing over second, then getting aha to compile and run.
+Than proceeded to try some simple preprocessor optimization while messing around with program

 ### Forked for Exploration

 Looking into program synthesis and forked this repo to make a few